jimblackler/treefun/README.md

 The tool is written in pure JavaScript and creates SVGs that all modern browsers can render.
 This means the scripts can also be dropped directly into web applications that create tree data on the fly, as a reporting/visualization tool.
-The source is freely licensed under GPL and [placed on GitHub][5].
+The source is freely licensed under GPL.

 Use